Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

                                  (default: false)
 [--help-options=CHAR...]         the short (single-character) option names to
                                  invoke the help message (default: "h","?")
-[--help-style=STYLE...]          the color and style specification for help
+[--help-style=STYLE...]
+(DEPRECATED) the color and style specification
-                                 messages (default: "italic")
-[--language=LANG]                the language in which to localize the help and
-                                 usage messages (default: "en") [--max-col-width-1=INT]          the maximum column width of the first column
+                                 for help messages, deprecated in favor of "--style-file=FILE" (default: "italic") [--language=LANG]                the language in which to localize the help and usage messages (default: "en") [--max-col-width-1=INT]          the maximum column width of the first column